-3.3.33.
-This section of the safety analysis report should provide information on the approach adopted for the categorization of safety functions, for the identification of the structures, systems and components necessary to fulfil these safety functions and for the safety classification of these items: see Requirement 22 of SSR-2/1 (Rev.1) [3] and IAEA Safety Standards Series No. SSG-30, Safety Classification of Structures, Systems and Components in Nuclear Power Plants [23].
-The information should include details of the following:

-- The methodology and criteria applied for safety classification; - The categorization of the safety functions; - The safety classification of the structures, systems and components; - The associated engineering, design (e.g. environmental qualification, seismic categorization) and manufacturing rules for different safety classes of structures, systems and components; - The verification of the classification.

-3.3.34.
-If there is a potential for structures or systems to interact, then details should be provided of the way in which it has been ensured in the design that a plant provision of a lower class or category cannot unduly impair the role of those with a higher classification.
+- 3.3.33.
+This section of the safety analysis report should provide information on the approach adopted for the categorization of safety functions, for the identification of the SSCs necessary to fulfil these safety functions and for the safety classification of these items (see Requirement 22 of SSR-2/1 (Rev. 1) [3] and IAEA Safety Standards Series No. SSG-30, Safety Classification of Structures, Systems and Components in Nuclear Power Plants [23]).
+The information should include details of the following: - (a) The methodology and criteria applied for safety classification; - (b) The categorization of the safety functions; - (c) The safety classification of the SSCs; - (d) The associated engineering, design (e.g. environmental qualification, seismic categorization) and manufacturing rules for different safety classes of SSCs: - (e) The verification of the classification. - 3.3.34.
+If there is a potential for structures or systems to interact, then details should be provided of the way in which it has been ensured in the design that a plant provision of a lower class or category cannot unduly impair the role of plant provisions with a higher classification.

 3.3.35.
-A list of the main structures, systems and components important to safety, together with their related safety functions, safety classification, seismic categorization and their associated safety requirements, should be included either in an annex to, or as a reference in, the safety analysis report.
+A list of the main SSCs important to safety, together with their related safety functions, safety classification, seismic categorization and associated safety requirements, should be included either in an annex to, or as a reference in, the safety analysis report.